 - You sell luxury goods and services

 The Downsides Of Being Designated As High Risk

-Take note that every payment processor will have different guidelines to determine whether a business is high risk.
-If you do happen to receive the high risk classification, here are the likely consequences to keep in mind:
+Take note that every payment processor will have different guidelines to determine whether a business is a high risk.
+If you do happen to receive the high-risk classification, here are the likely consequences to keep in mind:

 - Higher fees for every transaction